In a series celebrating Building’s Building Awards finalists, we look at the International Project of the Year shortlist

 Wates Group

-Wates Group completed several significant projects in 2023, including transforming the Sandwell Aquatic Centre into a community leisure facility and constructing the UK’s first electric battery gigafactory in Sunderland.
+Wates Group completed several significant projects in 2023, including transforming the Sandwell Aquatic Centre into a community leisure facility, while it is constructing the UK’s first electric battery gigafactory in Sunderland.
 Wates is addressing housing demands, with 5,000 homes under construction, and managing 500,000 social homes.
 Notably, the company is building London’s first new town centre in 50 years at Canada Water.
 Wates has enhanced its resilience through innovative partnerships, such as a programme with Havering Council to regenerate council estates.
 Wates is deeply committed to social responsibility, generating substantial social value and investing in local communities.
 It focuses on mental health includes partnerships with organisations like Papyrus, aiming to eliminate work-related stress absence by 2025.
 Additionally, Wates has invested over £1.5m annually in training programmes, supporting 80,000 young people in considering construction careers.
 The company’s innovative joint venture partnerships model has enabled it to share risks and expertise, fostering growth and development in challenging markets.